ErfanSeidipoor/vercel-ai-tutorial-project-/20--ai-sdk-ui--chatbot/README.md

 This project is based on the [AI SDK AI SDK UI Chatbot](https://sdk.vercel.ai/docs/ai-sdk-ui/chatbot#controlling-the-response-stream)

-# AI SDK Core: Error Handling
+# AI SDK UI: Error Handling

 The useChat hook makes it effortless to create a conversational user interface for your chatbot application.
 It enables the streaming of chat messages from your AI provider, manages the chat state, and updates the UI automatically as new messages arrive.